esxr/coms4507-notes/Digital Signature.md

 		- **ANYONE can verify** that it is valid
 	- one signature => one document

-- uses [[public-key cryptography]] for making signatures and signing them
+- uses [[Public-Key Cryptography]] for making signatures and signing them

 ___